Harry Potter & the Philosopher's Stone: Take Two

 When Harry walked in, there was a sudden hush and then the conversations resumed.

 He slipped into a seat between Draco and Blaise at the Slytherin table.
 Pansy gave him a shy smile and asked how he was doing.
 Harry said he was still sore but feeling much better.
-He tried to ignore the cold looks some of his own House was treating him too – and the fact that other Houses were standing on chairs to get a better look at him.
+He tried to ignore the cold looks some of his own House was giving him – and the fact that other Houses were standing on chairs to get a better look at him.

 "Another year gone!" he said cheerfully.
 "And I must trouble you with an old man's wheezing flimflam before we sink our teeth into our delicious feast.
 What a year it has been!
 Hopefully your heads are a little fuller than they were . . . you have the whole summer ahead to get them nice and empty before next year starts . . .